Arevalojj2020/Arevalojj2020/README.md

-# <div align="center">Bienvenido a mi Github 😎</div>
+# <div align="center">Welcome to my Github 😎</div>

-#### Mi nombre es Juan José Arévalo Camargo, analista y científico de datos👨‍💻🦾 Estudio Ingeniería Mecánica en la Universidad Nacional de Colombia y soy egresado de Henry en busca de nuevas oportunidades laborales🚀Además, invierto mi tiempo realizando proyectos que me ayuden a pulir mis aptitudes🤓
+#### My name is Juan José Arévalo Camargo, a data analyst and scientist👨‍💻🦾 I am studying Mechanical Engineering at the National University of Colombia and I am a graduate of Henry, currently seeking new job opportunities🚀 Additionally, I invest my time in projects that help me refine my skills🤓

 <div align="center">